irimac/speed-of-play/docs/DECISIONS.md

 # SpeedOfPlay - Design Rationale

-Purpose: capture the “why” behind key design and implementation choices so future changes can be reasoned against intent and constraints.
+Purpose: capture the "why" behind key design and implementation choices so future changes can be reasoned against intent and constraints.

 ## Architecture
 - **Single controller + scheduler**: Only `SessionController` owns session state; `SessionScheduler` is the sole time source.
 This prevents drift from multiple timers and keeps UI pure.